ilyesomrimoh/Database-Notes/README.md

 - **For maximum consistency with low concurrency**, use `Serializable`.

 Understanding and choosing the right isolation level is key for building robust applications where transactional integrity and performance are in balance.

+## Schema

+A schema is the structure or blueprint of a database that defines tables, relationships (e.g., foreign keys), data types, and how data is organized.

+### Schemas in Different Database Systems
+- **MySQL:** A schema is essentially the same as a database.
+- **Oracle:** A schema is a collection of objects (tables, views, sequences, stored procedures, etc.) owned by a single user.
+Each user in Oracle has their own schema, and only that user can create, modify, or delete objects within it (unless they give permission to others).
+  In Oracle, schemas help separate and secure user-specific data while allowing shared access when permissions are granted.